• English

 Mr. Tom Cato KARLSEN, Governor, County of Nordland – Norway

-Mr. Sandor SZABO, Commissioner of administrative government – Hungary
+Mr. Sandor SZABO, Commissioner of administrative government, Nograd – Hungary

 Associated members